-Terroir is unique to a region and it is the reason why cannabis grown in the mountains of Colombia won’t taste, smell or express like one grown indoors in warehouse in California.
+Terroir is unique to a region and it is the reason why cannabis grown in the mountains of Colombia won’t taste, smell or express like cannabis grown indoors.
 Because terroir results from a region’s environmental factors, it cannot be replicated in a lab.

 Terroir of Colombia and NuSierra